kimiko-dev/Uber-Data-Pipeline/Diary of Making.md

 then click add key, selecting the following:

 ![gcp_dbt_json_2](https://github.com/kimiko-dev/Uber-Data-Pipeline/blob/master/Images/gcp_dbt_json_2.png?raw=true)

+Now, we need to put this key in the correct folder, so dbt has the credentials to access the data and create new tables from models.

 Which completes everything we need to do in order for dbt to work.